TORRO scale: Rating process and comparisons to Fujita scale

 TORRO claims it differs from the Fujita scale in that it is "purely" a wind speed scale, whereas the Fujita scale relies on damage for classification, but in practice, damage is utilised almost exclusively in both systems to infer intensity.
 That is because such a proxy for intensity is usually all that is available, although users of both scales would prefer direct, objective, quantitative measurements.
 The scale is primarily used in the United Kingdom whereas the Fujita scale has been the primary scale used in North America, continental Europe, and the rest of the world.

 At the 2004 European Conference on Severe Storms, Dr. Meaden proposed a unification of the TORRO and Fujita scales as the Tornado Force or TF Scale.
 In 2007 in the United States, the Enhanced Fujita Scale replaced the original Fujita Scale from 1971.
 It made substantial improvements in standardizing damage descriptors through expanding and refining damage indicators and associated degrees of damage, as well as calibrated tornado wind speeds to better match the associated damage.
-However, the EF Scale is biased to US construction practices.
-As of 2014, only the United States and Canada have adopted the EF scale.
+However, the EF Scale, having been designed based on construction practices in the United States, is not necessarily applicable across all regions.
+The EF-scale and variants thereof are officially used by the United States, Canada, France, and Japan, as well as unofficially in other countries, such as China.